yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>

 While the users are still being created, we can refresh the "_Employees" folder in "Active Directory Users and Computers" to see the users that have been created.
 Randomly select one of these accounts that have been created and login to client-1 with the user name and "Password1", a default password that has been set for all these accounts.
 Let's try logging in with the username "babe.mexo" and the default password.
 The login was successful.
+To verify this, you can open the Command Line and see if it has a local profile on this computer.

 </p>